yiisoft/docs/guide/en/start/installation.md

-The application installed according to the above instructions should work out of the box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 7.2 or higher.
+The application installed according to the above instructions should work out of the box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 7.4 or higher.

-On a production server, you may want to configure your Web server so that the application can be accessed via the URL `http://www.example.com/index.php` instead of `http://www.example.com/app/public/index.php`.
-Such configuration requires pointing the document root of your Web server to the `app/public` folder.
-You may also want to hide `index.php` from the URL, as described in the [Routing and URL Creation](runtime-routing.md) section.
+On a production server, we recommend configuring your Web server so that the application can be accessed via the URL `http://www.example.com/index.php` instead of `http://www.example.com/app/public/index.php`.
+Such a configuration requires pointing the document root of your Web server to the `app/public` folder.
-In this subsection, you'll learn how to configure your Apache or Nginx server to achieve these goals.
+In this subsection, you'll learn how to configure your webserver achieve it.

-> Info: By setting `app/public` as the document root, you also prevent end users from accessing your private application code and sensitive data files that are stored in the sibling directories of `app/public`.
+> Info: By setting `app/public` as the document root, you also prevent end users from accessing
+> your private application code and sensitive data files that are stored in the sibling directories
+> of `app/public`.
 Denying access to those other folders is a security improvement.

-> Info: If your application will run in a shared hosting environment where you do not have permission to modify its Web server configuration, you may still adjust the structure of your application for better security.
-Please refer to the [Shared Hosting Environment](tutorial-shared-hosting.md) section for more details.
+> Info: If your application will run in a shared hosting environment where you do not have permission
+> to modify its Web server configuration, you may still adjust the structure of your application for better security.
+> Please refer to the [Shared Hosting Environment](tutorial-shared-hosting.md) section for more details.

 > Info: If you are running your Yii application behind a reverse proxy, you might need to configure
 > [Trusted proxies and headers](runtime-requests.md#trusted-proxies) in the request component.